jasonmccreary/wp-inspire/readme.txt

-=== Hello Dolly ===
+=== WP Inspire ===
-Contributors: matt, wordpressdotorg
-Stable tag: 1.7.3
+Stable tag: 0.1.0
 Tested up to: 6.4
 Requires at least: 4.6

-This is not just a plugin, it symbolizes the hope and enthusiasm of an entire generation summed up in two words sung most famously by Louis Armstrong.
+A port of the Inspire command from Laravel to add an inspirational quote in the upper right of your admin screen.

 == Description ==

-This is not just a plugin, it symbolizes the hope and enthusiasm of an entire generation summed up in two words sung most famously by Louis Armstrong: Hello, Dolly.
-When activated you will randomly see a lyric from <cite>Hello, Dolly</cite> in the upper right of your admin screen on every page.

-Thanks to Sanjib Ahmad for the artwork.
+A port of the <code>Inspire</code> command from [Laravel](https://laravel.com/) to add an inspirational quote in the upper right of your admin screen.
+Inspired by the [Hello Dolly](https://wordpress.org/plugins/hello-dolly/) plugin.